The Time in Between (TV series): Plot

 Soon, Ramiro starts wasting Sira's money on alcohol and tobacco.
 She has an argument with him about his money management and says she feels alone.
 The following day she sees a doctor as she is feeling unwell all the time, and discovers she is pregnant.
 Hopeful this will save her relationship, Sira hurries to their luxury apartment at the International Hotel to break the news to Ramiro, but finds the place ransacked and empty, with a letter from Ramiro saying he has decided to start a different life and has taken all Sira's money and jewels with him.
 In desperation Sira packs her things, leaves the hotel without a word and gets on a bus out of Tangier.
 On the journey she has a miscarriage and faints.
-She wakes up handcuffed in a hospital in Tetuoan and realizes that Ramiro never paid their bills at the hotel, leaving her with a debt of almost 2,500 French francs.
+She wakes up handcuffed in a hospital in Tetuoan (at that time the capital of the Spanish Protectorate of Morocco), alone, pregnant and with a series of debts that will later take their toll on her.
+She realizes that Ramiro never paid their bills at the hotel, leaving her with a debt of almost 2,500 French francs.
 The hotel gives her a year to pay before she is sent to prison.
 She is unable to contact her mother or return to Madrid because war has broken out there.
 Meanwhile, she is given shelter in Candelaria Matutera's guesthouse.

 As England, Germany, and the other great powers become embroiled in the dire conflict of World War II, Sira is persuaded to return to Madrid, where she takes on a new identity to embark upon the most dangerous undertaking of her career.
 Thanks to her workshop, Sira meets important people like Juan Luis Beigbeder, the High Commissioner of the Protectorate; Beigbeder's mistress Rosalinda Fox, who becomes a close friend to Sira; Ramón Serrano Suñer, Francisco Franco's brother-in-law; and Alan Hillgarth, head of the British intelligence service in Spain.
 These people encourage Sira to become a spy, using the skills of her trade for more dangerous tasks.
 As the couturier of choice for an eager clientele of Nazi officers' wives, Sira becomes embroiled in a twilight world of espionage and political conspiracy rife with love, intrigue, and betrayal.

 Production

 The series was filmed in various locations in Spain, Morocco and Portugal.
 María Dueñas' original novel is set in Madrid, Tangier, Tétouan and Lisbon.
-Most of scenes in the series were filmed in these cities.
+Most of the scenes in the series were filmed in these cities.
 Some of the scenes were filmed in Guadalajara and Toledo in Spain, and Estoril and Cascais in Portugal.
-The budget was estimated in over 500,000 euros per episode.
+The budget was estimated at over 500,000 euros per episode.